 Climate change is real, and Southern Company is committed to reducing our greenhouse gas emissions to net zero and providing the customers and communities we serve a clean energy future.

 Southern Company is transitioning our energy generation fleet for a net zero future.
-In doing so, we have established an intermediate goal of a 50% reduction in carbon emissions from 2007 levels by 2030 and a long-term goal of net zero carbon operations by 2050.
+In doing so, we have established an intermediate goal of a 50% reduction in carbon emissions from 2007 levels by 2030 and a long-term goal of net zero GHG emissions by 2050.

 Our strategy to achieve these goals includes the continued development and deployment of a diverse portfolio of energy resources to reliably and affordably serve our customers and communities.

 To do this, we are growing our investment in renewable energy, modernizing the grid to optimize technology advancements, increasing the use of natural gas, building new nuclear generating units, continuing our industry-leading, robust research and development (R&D) efforts, and investing in energy efficiency for savings on both sides of the meter.

-We will work within the regulatory framework in each of our states to ensure that our carbon reduction efforts support customers' needs and preferences.
+We will work within the regulatory framework in each of our states to ensure that our GHG emission reduction efforts support customers' needs and preferences.

 The Paris Agreement is an opportunity for the U.S. to engage on a coordinated, global strategy to address the threat of climate change.
 Southern Company supports this objective by actively advancing a net-zero goal in direct alignment with the commitments of this accord.
 We look forward to advancing our clean energy agenda, both independently as a publicly-held utility working closely with our customers and regulators, and with other policy makers as they work to define the U.S.’ nationally determined contribution (NDC) within the Agreement.